DioneProtocol/odysseygo/vms/README.md

 # Snowman VMs

-## Recap of Dione Subnets
+## Recap of Odyssey Subnets

-The Dione Network is composed of multiple validator sets and blockchains.
+The Odyssey Network is composed of multiple validator sets and blockchains.
 A validator set defines a group of validators and their specified weights in the consensus process.
 A subnet is a validator set working together to achieve consensus on a set of blockchains.
 Every blockchain is validated by one subnet, and one subnet can validate many blockchains.

-There is a special subnet inherent to the Dione Network called the Primary Network.
-The Primary Network is validated by every node on the Dione network.
+There is a special subnet inherent to the Odyssey Network called the Primary Network.
+The Primary Network is validated by every node on the Odyssey network.
 All subnets' validator sets are required to be a subset of the Primary Network's validator set.
 That is, if a validator belongs to a subnet then it also belongs to the Primary Network.
-The Primary Network validates three blockchains that are inherent to the Dione Network: the P-Chain, C-Chain, and X-Chain.
+The Primary Network validates three blockchains that are inherent to the Odyssey Network: the P-Chain, C-Chain, and X-Chain.

 For each blockchain, consensus is driven by the consensus engine.
 For each subnet, the P-Chain, or Platform Chain, defines the validator set and the set of blockchains that are validated by the subnet.

 A blockchain consists of two components: a consensus engine and a Virtual Machine (VM).
 The consensus engine samples validators, handles the responses, and pushes the results of the completed polls into the consensus [code](../snow/consensus/) to decide which containers to Accept/Reject.
 The VM encodes the application logic for the blockchain.
 The VM defines the contents of a block, the rules for determining whether a block is valid, the APIs exposed to users, the state transition that occurs if a given block is accepted, and so on.

 The consensus engine is general and agnostic to the application semantics of the blockchain.
-There are two consensus engine implementations in DioneGo: Snowman and Dione.
-Snowman provides a consensus engine for linear chains and Dione provides a consensus engine for DAGs.
-These consensus engine implementations can be re-used for multiple different blockchains in the Dione ecosystem, and each blockchain actually runs its own independent instance of consensus.
+There are two consensus engine implementations in OdysseyGo: Snowman and Odyssey.
+Snowman provides a consensus engine for linear chains and Odyssey provides a consensus engine for DAGs.
+These consensus engine implementations can be re-used for multiple different blockchains in the Odyssey ecosystem, and each blockchain actually runs its own independent instance of consensus.

-To launch a blockchain on Dione, you just need to write a VM that defines your application; the consensus part is handled by the existing consensus engine implementations.
+To launch a blockchain on Odyssey, you just need to write a VM that defines your application; the consensus part is handled by the existing consensus engine implementations.

 This document will go into the details of implementing a ChainVM to run on the Snowman consensus engine.
 To implement a VM for snowman, we just need to implement the `ChainVM` interface defined [here.](../snow/engine/snowman/block/vm.go)